Artist Statement

 Bio

 Kristy Lausten is a fine artist based just outside Chicago, where the quiet of the Midwest meets the rhythm of a creative life.
-From her earliest days sketching and listening to the sound of a record spinning, Kristy has found joy in slowing down and paying attention.
-That love for visual storytelling led her to earn a BFA from Columbia College Chicago and later complete the Mastery Program at the Milan Art Institute.
-Her background in art, design, marketing, and advertising has sharpened her ability to see things in a unique way—creating work that feels both deep and simplistic.
+From her earliest days sketching to the sound of a record playing, she found wonder in what others often overlooked.
+That love for exploring and expressing inner worlds led her to earn a BFA from Columbia College Chicago and later complete the Mastery Program at the Milan Art Institute.
+Her background in art, design, marketing, and advertising has sharpened her ability to see things differently and create work that feels both restorative and liberating.

-In the studio, Kristy is working on a new collection that declares that true strength is not only in muscle, bone, or stature — but in the unseen presence that exposes, refines, and awakens.—and from the radiant hope that Christ’s saving grace extends to all, inviting us into trust, peace, and color-filled surrender.
-She is also writing and designing a teacher’s edition, complete with period inspired art lessons, to her currently available book (Art, Faith, and Culture) on how art has expressed faith and cultural change throughout history.
+In the studio, Kristy is working on a new collection that declares the radiant hope that Christ’s saving grace extends to all, revealing the beauty of the rejected, the strength of the misunderstood, and the truth of our adoption as sons and daughters.
+She is also developing a teacher’s edition to accompany her book Art, Faith, and Culture, which explores how art has expressed faith and shaped cultural change throughout history.

-Outside of painting, she regularly partners with charities as a way of giving thanks for the challenges she’s overcome in her own life.
-For Kristy, creativity is more than expression—it’s a quiet prayer, a conversation with God, and a way of making faith present, one brushstroke at time.
+Outside of painting, Kristy regularly partners with charities as a way of giving thanks for the challenges she has overcome in her own life.
+For her, creativity is more than expression—it is healing, and a way to celebrate the truth of our identity and the God who restores it.

 CV